How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 • Any symptoms the client may exhibit

-As you can see, it doesn’t mean writing a blow-by-blow account of the session, but simply including all of the relevant information.
+As you can see, it doesn’t mean writing a blow-by-blow account of the session.
+It's simply including all the relevant information.

 How To Write Therapy Progress Notes Concisely

-Let’s say you wanted to look back at an old note to track areas of improvement in your client – if it's really lengthy with too many extra details, you might find it more difficult and time consuming to go through.
+Let’s say you wanted to look back at an old note to track areas of improvement in your client.
+If it's lengthy with too many extra details, it's going to take you longer to go through the note.

-Being able to easily refer back and understand previously written notes is one of the main purposes of keeping them.
+One of the main reasons for keeping progress notes is the ability to refer back to them.
+Not only that, but be able to understand what is written.
 If you’re used to being quite wordy, there can be a bit of a learning curve in balancing it with being concise.

-As someone who struggled with writing progress notes, I can tell you that improving these skills can feel like stumbling up a rocky slope without water.
-No matter how slow-going the journey might feel, I’m confident you’ll get there with continued practice.
+I struggled with writing progress notes.
+Improving these skills felt like stumbilng up a rocky slope without water.
+No matter how slow-going the journey feels, I'm confident you'll get there too.
+All it takes is consistent practice.

 It's totally acceptable to write notes in front of your client